arp242/arp242.net/_posts/2019-03-13-signing-emails.markdown

 "surely not everyone is stupid?"
 I'm not a crypto expert, so perhaps I'm missing something here, but I wouldn't know what.
 Let me know if I am.

-There are probably a few factors that impede the implementation of signing:

-- Conflation between "signing" and "encrypting".
-Two very different things, but the same tools are used for both.
-Encryption is a lot harder as there's usually zero margin for error: everyone needs to be able to decrypt your emails.
-For signing there's more margin; it's okay if half the people never verify your signatures.

-- Confusion between every-day "random person A emails random person B"-usage versus "large company with millions of users sends thousands of emails daily"-usage.
-Certainly for PGP/GPG a lot of the effort seems to be focused on the first scenario, which is great, but probably not the most pressing problem to solve right now.

-- It's a bit of a catch-22: no one is signing their emails because client support isn't that good, and client support isn't improving because no one is signing emails.

-In the meanwhile PayPal is not solving the problem by publishing [articles which advice you to check for spelling errors](https://www.paypal.com/cs/smarthelp/article/how-to-spot-fake,-spoof,-or-phishing-emails-faq2340).
+In the meanwhile PayPal is attempting to solve the problem by publishing [articles which advice you to check for spelling errors](https://www.paypal.com/cs/smarthelp/article/how-to-spot-fake,-spoof,-or-phishing-emails-faq2340).
 Okay, it's good advice, but do we really want this to be the barrier between an attacker and your money?
 Or Russian hacking groups and your emails?
 Anyone can sign any email with any key, but "unknown signature" warnings strike me as a lot better UX than "carefully look for spelling errors or misleading domain names".